Career In Floriculture

 In this field, candidates can also work in the marketing of flowers or they can also set up their own business where they can grow and sell the flowers and ornamental plants.
 They can also run nurseries.

-The salary of an individual will depend on the nature of their work and experience.
+The salary of an individual depends on the nature of their work and experience.
 Salary in the field of floriculture directly depends upon your job profile.
 The average salary for floriculture jobs is $56,000.
 The researchers and academicians are paid as per the government norms.
 The figures of your salary depend upon your qualification, experience, location and your job designation.

 Books & Study Materials